-Following results and feedback from our 2015 Shareholders' Meeting, management provided several briefings to the Board on the subject of corporate governance best practices relating to both executive and Non-Executive Director remuneration in order to commence an initiative to update the Company's compensation practices to better align these with the interests of Shareholders.
 Specific attention has been paid to guidance published by Institutional Shareholder Services, Inc. ("ISS") and Glass, Lewis & Co., LLC ("Glass Lewis") to ensure any changes to our compensation philosophy align with industry best practice moving forward.
-Additionally in November 2015, following OceanaGold's transformational year, the Company engaged an independent consultant (Mercer Consulting (Australia) Pty Ltd) to undertake a detailed compensation review and analysis.
-The results of this review are outlined below in Section B (General Compensation Discussion and Analysis).
+Additionally, in November 2015, following OceanaGold's transformational year, the Company engaged an independent consultant (Mercer Consulting (Australia) Pty Ltd) to undertake a detailed compensation review and analysis.